woojiahao/tp/docs/DeveloperGuide.md

 5. `Location`: The location where the transaction took place.
 6. `UniqueCategoryList`: A list of categories to be tagged with the transaction.

-For the attributes, there are 3 compulsary fields, namely `Name`, `Type` and `Amount`.
+For the attributes, there are 3 compulsory fields, namely `Name`, `Type` and `Amount`.
 The remaining fields would fall back to a default value if not specified.

 #### Add Transaction